DavidLMS/davidlms.com/site/content/en/posts/La revolución de las máquinas/index.md

 [^9]: The original "inteligencia biológica" (biological intelligence) is contrasted with artificial intelligence, emphasizing the human authorship of the text as opposed to AI generation.

-[^10]: The text is set in the future (2025) and refers to a fictional AI image generation technology called "Nano Banana" that apparently revolutionized digital image creation, with "pre-nanobanana" referring to earlier, less advanced technologies.
+[^10]: Refers to an AI image generation technology called "Nano Banana" that revolutionized digital image creation, with "pre-nanobanana" referring to earlier, less advanced technologies.